kitchell/DeepLearningTutorial_LBspectrum/Introduction.md

 ![alt text](http://neuralnetworksanddeeplearning.com/images/tikz1.png)

 The weights of the inputs of these networks are learned through learning algorithms.
 Nowadays, perceptrons are not really used because their inputs and outputs are binary.
-Instead sigmoid neurons are often used.
+Instead sigmoid neurons or other more powerful classifiers are often used.
 Sigmoid neurons operate very similar to perceptrons, however they can take input values between 0 and 1 as well as give output values that are between 0 and 1.

 ### Structure of a Neural Network

 A neural network is a highly structured network that has multiple layers.
 The first layer is called the input layer and the final layer is called the output layer.
 Every layer in between is referred to as a hidden layer.
 Each layer is made up of multiple nodes (e.g. the perceptrons/sigmoid neurons from above).
 Each node of the hidden and output layers has its own classifier and the results of the classifiers are passed forward to the next layer.
-These multiple layer networks are often called **Multilayer Perceptrons** (although they are typically not actually using perceptrons).
+These multiple layer networks are often called **Multi-layer Perceptrons** (although they are typically not actually using perceptrons).
+Neural networks like these, where the output from one layer is the input for another, are called **feedforward** or **forward propagation** networks.
+There are neural networks, called **Recurrent networks**, where feedback loops can be used and information is not only fed forward, however these are less popular and will not be used in this tutorial.

 ![alt text](http://neuralnetworksanddeeplearning.com/images/tikz11.png)

+## Input layer

+The number of nodes in the input layer is determined by the number of inputs.
+For example, a 28 by 28 pixel image would have one input node for each pixel.
+There are 784 pixels in that image, so there would be 784 input nodes.

+## Output layer

+The number of nodes in the output layer is determined by the number of categories the inputs are being classified into.
+If it is a binary classification (2 options), the output layer has 2 nodes.
+If there a are 5 possibly outputs, there are 5 nodes.

+## Hidden layers

+The number of nodes in the hidden layers is chosen by the user.
+It is best to try different amounts of nodes and see how that changes the outcome.